mmmoli/visalytics/README.md

 # Visalytics

-VISA.
+VISAs.
 Anyone who's ever needed one will tell you: they're a pain to get.

 Tonnes of paperwork, fees, queues and uncertainty.
 It's all run by private firms with no accountability.
 In the meantime, travelers suffer.